Performance Breakdown

 How Long Does The Dyson V15S Run?

-Next, we’ll examine the run time of the Dyson V15S Submarine, which I tested using the laser slim roller and standard brush.
+Next, we’ll examine the runtime of the Dyson V15S Submarine, which I tested using both the laser slim roller and the standard brush.

 Check the results below.